remymuller/remymuller.github.io/_posts/2016-07-05-BezierNumericalSchemes.markdown

 - science
 ---

-We consider ordinary differential equations of the form
+I consider ordinary differential equations of the form

 $$
 	\mathbf{\dot y}(t) = f(\mathbf{y},t) = \mathbf{A y}(t)
 $$

-We will show how the bezier splines lead naturally to well known numerical integration schemes while giving a meaningful interpretation to their intermediate control points.
+I will show how the bezier splines lead naturally to well known numerical integration schemes while giving a meaningful interpretation to their intermediate control points.

 In the following, to simplify notation, each time step is normalised to $$[0,1]$$ thus the $$A$$ matrix is supposed to be pre-normalised by the stepsize $$h$$